Robert-van-Engelen/Forth500/manual.md

 | `ACCEPT`  | ( _c-addr_ _+n1_ -- _+n2_ )                         | accepts user input into the buffer _c-addr_ of max size _+n1_ and returns string size _+n2_
 | `EDIT`    | ( _c-addr_ _+n1_ _n2_ _n3_ _n4_ -- _c-addr_ _+n5_ ) | edit string buffer _c-addr_ of max size _+n1_ containing a string of length _n2_, placing the cursor at _n3_ and limiting cursor movement to _n4_ and after, returns string _c-addr_ with updated size _+n5_

-Note that `BUFFER:` only reserves space for the string but does not store the max size and the length of the actual string contained.
+Note that `BUFFER:` only reserves space for the string, or any type of data that you want to store, but does not store the max size and the length of the actual string contained.
 To do so, use a `CONSTANT` and a `VARIABLE`:

     40 CONSTANT name-max ↲
     name-max BUFFER: name ↲